 Problem Cause Remedy

 Engine will not crank over Fuse burnt Check and replace.

 (continued) Defective relay Check relay continuity.
 If defective,

 replace.

 Ignition switch failure Check continuity, repair or replace.

 Engine cranks over, but will not start Auxiliary hydraulics engaged Engine will smoke, but not run

 unassisted by starter.
 Disengage

 auxiliary hydraulics.

 Defective glow plug relay Check continuity and if defective,

 replace.

 Defective glow plug Check continuity and if defective,

 replace.

 Broken connection or defective wire Disconnect the ROPS harness from

 the engine harness.
 Open the dash

 panel and check continuity of the

 circuit not functioning properly in

 both engine and ROPS harness.

 No fuel Check fuel levels and system.

 Loader starts, but hydraulic controls Electric solenoids not releasing valve Defective solenoid or binding

 will not release. spools solenoid locks.
 Loosen screws and

 re-adjust.

-Check continuity of connectors, seat
+Check continuity of connectors and

-bar switch, seat switch, seat belt

-switch and wires.
+wire.